iSophes/Nuclear/docs/tutorials/index.md

 There are currently two methods of installing Nuclear, dependent of how you code.

 ## If you are using Roblox Studio
-??? example "Steps (click to expand)"
+??? example "Method 1 Steps (click to expand)"
 	- Head over to [Our Releases Page](https://github.com/iSophes/Nuclear)
 	- Click "Assets" to view the downloadable files:
 	- ![Picture of Nuclear's GitHub Releases page, with the Assets dropdown highlighted.]()
 	- ![Picture of Nuclear's GitHub Releases page, with the Assets dropdown highlighted.]()
 	- Then, download ***Nuclear.rbxm*** and drag and drop it into your workspace.
 	- Move your new model into ***ReplicatedStorage***
+	- Kaboom!
+Nuclear is installed!

+??? example "Method 2 Steps (click to expand)"
+	- Head over to [The Model](https://create.roblox.com/store/asset/17266598305) and press "Get"
+	- Once got, navigate to your toolbox and find "My Models"
+	- Click on "Nuclear" and it will be in your **Workspace**.
+	- Drag it into **ReplicatedStorage**
 	- Kaboom!
 Nuclear is installed!

 ## If you are using Rojo